-Activity Tree species selection Engagement Time of information Time of planting Planting Tree species selection Time of information Time or planting Replacement of removed trees By Council staff.
-Trees will be selected based on the existing species and to increase canopy in the street.
-Letter to residents with information on selected species and time of planting.
-Removals done in this calendar year to be replaced in the following year.
-Cut-off date is Dec 31st of each year.
-Planting to take place between April and September each year.
-Street tree infill program By residents where appropriate.
-Two options will be selected by Council staff and provided to residents to choose from.
-Letter to residents requesting feedback on proposed species when appropriate.
-In January for planting in April - September.
-In January for planting in April - September.
-Parks and local reserves By Council staff.
-Trees will be selected based on the existing species and to increase canopy in the street.
-Letter to residents with information regarding the park upgrade and tree planting program.
+Activity Tree species Engagement Time of Time of planting Planting selection information Parks and local reserves By Council staff Letter to residents with information regarding the park upgrade and tree planting program.
 Prior to park upgrade and as part of community consultation when possible.
 Tree planting season in April - September.
 Road rehabilitation program By Council staff.
 Trees will be selected based on the existing species and to increase canopy in the street.
 Letter to residents with information regarding the road upgrade and tree planting program.
 Prior to road construction and in January for planting in April - September.
 Projects with construction completed would be planted in the following planting season.
 Requests from residents - one tree By Council staff.
 It can be discussed if resident is not happy with species.
 Trees will be selected based on the existing species and to increase canopy in the street.
 Letter to residents with information on species and planting time once the site has been inspected.
 Approximately 1 month from initial request is taken Requests received prior to January each year will be considered for planting in the following planting season.
 Request from residents - whole street By Council staff.
 Budget and planting numbers may be a limiting factor.
 Letter to residents with information on species and planting time once the site has been inspected.
 Approximately 1 month from initial request is taken Requests received prior to January each year will be considered for planting in the following planting season.
-Requests from residents - parks and local reserves By Council staff Phone call or email to residents with from time of initial request. and planting time.
+Requests from residents - parks and local reserves By Council staff Phone call or email to residents with information on species and planting time.
 Approximately 1 month from time of initial request.
 Requests received prior to January each year will be considered for planting in the following planting season Removal Visual Tree Assessment carried out by Council arborist.
 Is basic removal criteria met? ie., is the tree dead, dying, diseased or structurally dangerous?
 Discuss on site with complainant if available.
 If not, leave calling card with enquiry details and inspection findings.
 Inspect within 5 working days.
 If urgent, 1 day.
 In emergencies, contact should be made within 1 hour.
 Works programmed via Confirm Connect defect raised maximum 60 days depending on urgency.
-Pruning Visual Tree Assessment carried out by Council arborist.
-Looking at what the complaint is about and considering any other nonconformance to Council, electrical and VicRoads requirements.
+Pruning Increase with the F Worke programmed site Oraci Visual Tree Assessment carried out by Council arborist.
+Looking at what the complaint is about and considering any other non- conformance to Council, electrical and VicRoads requirements.
 Discuss on site with complainant if available.
 If not, leave calling card with enquiry details and inspection findings.
 Inspect within 5 working days.
 If urgent, 1 day.
 In emergencies, contact should be made within 1 hour Works programmed via Confirm Connect defect raised maximum 60 days dependant on urgency.